My Barrow

 The centre of the exhibit showcased a reference collection of delicate Epimedium, while the gorgeous backdrop of pre-1900 shrub roses from National Trust Mottisfont Abbey showcased a Historical collection celebrating the work of plantsman Graham Stuart Thomas.
 So many plants have historic, cultural, economic or social importance - and of course, unless they’re looked after, these varieties will be lost.
 Capturing and preserving historic varieties can help to recreate history in vivid living colour - the restoration of the Gertrude Jekyll garden at Manor House, Upton Grey is a perfect example.

-Finally, at the Scientific Status end of the display, a group of lavenders caught my eye.
+Finally, at the Scientific Status end of the display, a group of lavenders caught our eye.
 Lavender is a particular favourite; with a heavenly scent, great appeal for pollinators, and an essential oil that I use to ease sunburn and for restful sleep, what’s not to love?
-I was interested to see that not only is the National Collection of lavenders held by Downderry Nursery helping to preserve two endangered species of lavender, but it’s assisting with scientific research into the medical uses of lavender.
+We were interested to see that not only is the National Collection of lavenders held by Downderry Nursery helping to preserve two endangered species of lavender, but it’s assisting with scientific research into the medical uses of lavender.
 This really is putting cutting-edge science together with the people who know the plants best, in what can only be a fruitful collaboration.

 Taking an exhibit to the Chelsea Flower Show can be seriously hard work; with 140,000 visitors over the six days of the show, as well as the eyes of the national and even international media on your contribution, the pressure is on - to an extraordinary degree.
 So how had Gill and her colleagues enjoyed their first Chelsea?
 “Everyone’s been so helpful and kind.
 They’ve been showing us the little Chelsea tricks to give the display that extra wow factor,” she explained.
-I was pleased to spot the RHS-endorsed stainless steel trowels that we’d provided for the display in pride of place in the Horticultural Collections section; it’s lovely to be a (very!) small part of such a gorgeous, creative and interesting exhibit.
+We were pleased to spot the RHS-endorsed stainless steel trowels that we’d provided for the display in pride of place in the Horticultural Collections section; it’s lovely to be a (very!) small part of such a gorgeous, creative and interesting exhibit.

 Not only did the display look wonderful, hopefully it will also have done a lot to publicise the work of Plant Heritage.
 It certainly caught the RHS judges’ eye; congratulations to Gill and the Plant Heritage team on their silver gilt medal.